AeriaVelocity/VariableWeapons/README.md

 desires!

-It's called "Variable Weapons" because they're not necessarily improved versions of the original DOOM weapons, but they've had variations applied to them.
+It's called "Variable Weapons" because they're not necessarily improved versions of the original DOOM weapons, but they've been modified with new behaviours that serve to make the player overpowered as frick.
-Hence, *variable* weapons.

 Variable Weapons uses the power of the TEXTURES lump available in ZDoom-derived ports to provide new graphics without necessarily creating new sprites.